 But if you’re selling FBM, you can still sell Prime as a Merchant Fulfilled Network seller.
 To do so, however, you’ll have to apply to Amazon’s Seller Fulfilled Prime program.

 Here at Jungle Scout, we know that learning everything you need to know about selling on Amazon can be overwhelming.
 So, to help you ramp up more quickly, we have an extensive library of free resources.

 In addition, if you already have a Jungle Scout subscription, you have access to our members-only Academy.
 It has video lessons for both beginners and advanced sellers alike.

-Now that you know how easy it is to go through the Amazon seller registration process (and start an Amazon business), don’t waste any more time.
+Now that you know how easy it is to go through the Amazon seller registration process, don’t waste any more time.

 Start your selling journey today!

-If you have any questions or want to know a little bit more about how to start an Amazon business, please feel free to leave a comment below.
+If you have any questions or want to know more about how to start an Amazon business, please feel free to leave a comment below.